-Research shows that nearly 83.6 million sleep-deprived people are in the workplace, at school and on the road.
-Lack of sleep slows reaction time, impairs judgment and situational awareness and increases lapses in attention and risk taking – all things that make a drowsy driver a dangerous driver.
+Research shows that nearly 83.6 million sleep-deprived people are in the workplace, at school or driving on the road.
+A drowsy driver is a dangerous driver for a variety of reasons: Lack of sleep slows reaction time, impairs judgment and situational awareness, and increases lapses in attention and risk-taking – all skills necessary for safely operating a vehicle.

 The National Highway Traffic Safety Administration (NHTSA) estimates that in 2017, 91,000 police-reported crashes involved drowsy drivers.
 These crashes led to an estimated 50,000 people injured and nearly 800 deaths.
 However, it is agreed that drowsy driving is significantly underreported.
 There were 684 fatalities involving a drowsy driver in 2021, up 8.2% from 632 deaths in 2020 (Overview of Motor Vehicle Traffic Crashes in 2021, NHTSA).

 GHSA partners with the National Road Safety Foundation to support innovative state approaches that address the pressing issue of drowsy driving through a competitive grant program.
 Grantee efforts have included projects enhancing public awareness campaigns, law enforcement training, outreach to fatigue-prone demographics of drivers and more.
 Further information about this partnership is available here.